SLE316 - Analytical Chemistry

 |Previously coded as:|

-2 x 1 hour classes per week, 4 x 6 hour practical classes per trimester.
+2 x 1 hour class per week, 4 x 6 hour practicals per trimester.

 This unit builds substantially upon prior chemical knowledge, in particular that which relates to spectroscopy and separation science, and introduces the fundamental principles and applications of certain analytical techniques, which are at the cutting edge of instrumental development.
 Additionally, there is a significant emphasis on the utilisation of such techniques for solving real problems in chemical measurement.
 Areas of study will include the following: luminescence spectroscopy; atomic emission spectroscopy; flow injection and sequential injection analysis; and mass spectrometry.

 Three class tests (25% each) 75%, practical exercises 15%, poster presentation 10%

 Unit Fee Information

 All Commonwealth Supported Place (CSP), fee paying undergraduate and pre-2016 commencing students

 2016 commencing International and full fee paying postgraduate domestic students

 Your units are priced based on the course you are enrolled in.
 Please refer to the current year's course entry to estimate the unit cost.

 You can calculate the cost of each unit by using the following calculation: